Core rope memory

-Core rope memory is a form of read-only memory (ROM) for computers, first used in the 1960s by early NASA Mars space probes and then in the Apollo Guidance Computer (AGC) and programmed by the Massachusetts Institute of Technology (MIT) Instrumentation Lab and built by Raytheon.
+Core rope memory is a form of read-only memory (ROM) for computers.
+It was used in the UNIVAC I (Universal Automatic Computer I) and the UNIVAC II, developed by the Eckert-Mauchly Computer Corporation in the 1950s, as it was a popular technology for program and data storage in that era.
+It was later used in the 1960s by early NASA Mars space probes and then in the Apollo Guidance Computer (AGC), which was built by Raytheon.

-Software written by MIT programmers was woven into core rope memory by female workers in factories.
+The software for the AGC was written by programmers at the Massachusetts Institute of Technology (MIT) Instrumentation Lab, and was woven into core rope memory by female workers in factories.
 Some programmers nicknamed the finished product LOL memory, for Little Old Lady memory.

+Operation

+Similar to magnetic-core memory, magnetic rings (or cores) are used to determine the data of the software.
+Unlike magnetic-core memory, the cores themselves are not used to store the data; the way a core is wired controls whether that core represents a '0' or a '1'.

+There are three main types of functions a wire can have in core rope memory: